atomaszewicz/Bond/RStudio/Analysis.md

 ### Budgets

-Before we begin we create two new columns for the Profit:Budget and globa gross:Budget ratios in our 'bom' data frame so we can look at the budgets film-by-film.
+Before we begin we create two new columns for the Profit:Budget and globa gross:Budget ratios in our 'bom' dataframe so we can look at the budgets film-by-film.
 We note here that we treat 'Profit' as Global Gross less Budget since films are a global product.

 ```R
 bom$Prft.Bdg.Ratio<-bom$Prft.Glb/bom$Bdg.Adj